Skip to main content

 To prevent large alongshore losses, groynes can be applied.
 The seaward limit of the reclaimed area can also be moulded with series of detached breakwaters to confine sediment (Figs. 10.39 to 10.41).
 The design of this type of reclamation should include a thorough analysis of the coastal processes and impacts.

 This page titled 10.7.5: Beach widening and creation is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.